RagingTiger/Pythonic/README.md

 ## TL;DR
-`JupyterLab` notebook exploring various *Pythonic* solutions to common problems in `Python 3`.
+`JupyterLab` notebook exploring various *pythonic* solutions to common problems in `Python 3`.

 **Quickstart On Mac with Docker:**